 Efficient and harmonised use of spectrum.

 On 5 July 2006, the European Commission issued a Mandate to CEPT to develop least restrictive technical conditions for frequency bands addressed in the context of WAPECS (Wireless Access Policy for Electronic Communications Services).
-In response to this mandate the ECC adopted CEPT Report 19 [2] which contains the least restrictive technical conditions (e.g. a block-edge mask (BEM)) for the 2500-2690 MHz band amongst other bands.
+In response to this mandate the ECC adopted CEPT Report 19 [2] which contains the least restrictive technical conditions (e.g. a Block-Edge Mask (BEM)) for the 2500-2690 MHz band amongst other bands.

-In 2015, the ECC/DEC/(02)06 [7] of 15 November 2002 related to the designation of frequency band 2500-2690 MHz for UMTS/IMT-2000 was reviewed and it was concluded that this Decision was suitable for withdrawal as the content of this decision has been incorporated into the revision of ECC/DEC/(05)05 which now contains both the designation of and channelling arrangements for the band 2500-2690 MHz and covers mobile/fixed communications networks (MFCN) in a technology neutral way.
+In 2015, the ECC Decision (02)06 [7] of 15 November 2002 related to the designation of frequency band 2500-2690 MHz for UMTS/IMT-2000 was reviewed and it was concluded that this Decision was suitable for withdrawal as the content of this decision has been incorporated into the revision of ECC Decision (05)05 which now contains both the designation of and channelling arrangements for the band 2500-2690 MHz and covers mobile/fixed communications networks (MFCN) in a technology neutral way.
+The bands 2500-2600 MHz have been used widely in Europe for IMT-2000 networks deploying LTE technology.

+Based on a Mandate granted to CEPT by the European Commission, ECC conducted in 2018 a review of this ECC Decision and, based on this assessment, updated the harmonised technical conditions (LRTC) suitable for LTE AAS and 5G (New Radio (NR) including Active Antenna Systems (AAS)).ECC also developed the response to this Mandate in CEPT Report 72.

 BACKGROUND

 The CEPT has recognised the importance of the European-wide harmonised availability of MFCN services to the citizens of Europe.

-The first IMT-2000/UMTS systems have been introduced within Europe utilising the frequency bands identified for IMT-2000 at the WARC-92 in RR 5.388 and in accordance with the ERC/DEC/(97)07 [3], ERC/DEC/(99)25 [4] and ERC/DEC/(00)01 [5] and ERC/REC/(02)10 [6].
+The first IMT-2000/UMTS systems have been introduced within Europe utilising the frequency bands identified for IMT-2000 at the WARC-92 in RR 5.388 and in accordance with the ERC Decision (97)07 [3], ERC Decision (99)25 [4] and ERC Decision (00)01 [5] and ERC Recommendation (02)10 [6].

 In 1998, the European Community adopted a Decision, to facilitate the rapid and coordinated introduction of compatible UMTS networks and services, Commission Decision 128/1999/EC [8], the ‘UMTS Decision’.
 This Decision defined UMTS and described the characteristics which UMTS is to be capable of supporting.
 It instructed the Commission to give Mandates to CEPT to harmonise frequency use, and to take measures, where appropriate in cooperation with ETSI, to promote a common and open standard for the provision of compatible UMTS services throughout Europe.